davidleininger/leininger.tech-gridsome/work/catholic-af/index.md

   on <a href="https://codepen.io">CodePen</a>.
 </iframe>

 In the end, it was a lot of fun, and I'm glad we did it.
 I wish people would be a little more open to taking a joke, but there's nothing I can do about that - maybe it's my fault for tiptoeing up to the line...
-We've still got a few shirts and some stickers left, [hit me up](/contact) if you want one.
+You can take a look at a [partial working version of the app](https://caf.leininger.tech), and we've still got a few shirts and some stickers left, [hit me up](/contact) if you want one.

 ## My Contributions:
 Logo/Branding Design.
 Website and Email Design.
 Apparel and Sticker Design.
 Development.